fsossai/conv-diff-fem/README.md

-# conv-diff-fem
+# Convection-Diffusion Equation in parallel
-Solving the 2D convection-diffusion equation in parallel with the Finite Element Method
+Solving the 2D convection-diffusion equation in parallel with the Finite Element Method.

+Tools: OpenMP